benyap/react-starter-kit-semantic-ui/README.md

 When you run this project for the first time, you are presented with a basic Single Page Application built with React.
 It contains:

+* A beautiful landing page with some basic information
-* A landing page showing a kitchen sink containing commonly used Semantic UI components
+* A kitchen sink containing commonly used Semantic UI components
+* An example of data fetching from an API using the `axios` library
+* An example of lazy loading components
-* A few links to other basic pages to show the React Router functionality
+* Routing to each page done with React Router
-* Some basic styling boilerplate SCSS files
+* Fully responsive pages designed mobile-first :)

 That's it!
-The rest is up to you to implement.
+The rest is up to you to change and implement.

 ### Source structure